calliecameron/markdown-makefile/README.md

         strip-nondeterminism texlive-xetex unoconv
     ```

-2. Install python dependencies:

-    ```shell
-    pip install pdfminer
-    ```

-    and make sure the folder containing pdf2txt.py is on the PATH (usually
-    ~/.local/bin).

-3. Set up the files in your workspace:
+2. Set up the files in your workspace:

     `.bazelrc`: